When it comes to being a retailer, your biggest investment is your inventory.

 So what exactly is the problem?

-Well, omni-channel management is a complex thing that many retailers are trying to get a handle on.
+Well, omni-channel management is a complex trend that many retailers are trying to get a handle on.

 But the short of it is technological advancements in the eCommerce world, tougher competition in oversaturated industries, and higher consumer expectations are making running a business harder than ever.